nismod/snail/extension/tests/README.md

 ./build/run_tests
 ```

-The test executable accepts a range of option (thanks to [Cath2](https://github.com/catchorg/Catch2)).
+The test executable accepts a range of options (thanks to [Catch2](https://github.com/catchorg/Catch2)).
 You can list them with

 ```shell
 ./build/run_tests --help